Kadika38/Valet/src/main/java/com/github/kadika38/planning.md

 -

 Notes for later
+- create a better setup for the menus within POS
 - find a way to validate make and color in Vehicle setter functions
 - consider pros/cons of consolodating license plates and their states as a single license plate object, in Vehicle object
 - later on, implement limited garage access for non valet employees